 This page intends to provide with an overview of the clinical trials currently launched worldwide for COVID-19, as collected within the COVID-19 clinical trials Registry (more details about the registry here).

-Information on the COVID-19 clinical trials
+Information on the COVID-19 Clinical Trials and Studies

-To date, 1093 clinical studies on COVID-19 were registered.
 Here following useful information about some clinical trials features.

 Overview on the clinical trials status